 Detailed course offerings (Time Schedule) are available for

-EDSPE 414 Introduction to Early Childhood Special Education I&S (3) Schwartz
+EDSPE 414 Issues and Trends in Inclusive Early Childhood Education (3) I&S

-EDSPE 435 Introduction to Autism Spectrum Disorders (5) I&S
+EDSPE 435 Introduction to Autism Spectrum Disorders (5) I&S, DIV

 Provides an overview of the characteristics, causes, treatments, and controversies about autism spectrum disorder (ASD).
 Addresses information about the history of the disorder, assessment strategies, and types of interventions.
 Offered: Sp.